Trump has heated exchange with Australian leader, sources say

 - Australia is an intimate ally of the United States

-- The disagreement came as the two leaders discussed an agreement for the US to accept refugees
+- Disagreement came as the leaders discussed Obama-era deal to accept refugees

 Washington (CNN)Things got heated between President Donald Trump and Australian Prime Minister Malcolm Turnbull in a phone call over the weekend, when Trump objected to an agreement over the US receiving refugees, sources told CNN.